01908 605027

 This half term in RE we will be:

-• Learning about the 5Ks of Sikhism.
+• Learning about the importance of Jesus to Christians.

 Suggested Activities to Support Learning